A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Choice-Based Competitive Facility Location

-In order for~(\ref{eq:capProb}) to be directly embedded in an optimization problem, the cumulative distribution function (c.d.f.) of the difference $\varepsilon_{k}-\varepsilon_c$ must admit an analytical form.
-This has motivated the development of increasingly flexible models belonging to the generalized extreme value (GEV) class, which all result in closed-form expressions for the choice probabilities.
-Prominent members of this family include the nested logit model \citep{Williams_1977}, the paired combinatorial logit model \citep{Chu_1989}, and the cross-nested logit model \citep{Vovsha_1997}.

-A large part of the RUM literature is based on the assumption that the random terms $\varepsilon_c$ are independent and identically distributed (i.i.d.) type I extreme value (or Gumbel) variables.
-In the resulting mixed multinomial logit (MMNL) model \citep{McFadden_Train_2000}, the conditional probabilities can be expressed as
+For the choice probability in~(\ref{eq:capProb}) to be directly embedded in an optimization problem, the cumulative distribution function of the difference $\varepsilon_{c}-\varepsilon_d$ must admit an analytical form.
+This has motivated the development of increasingly flexible models belonging to the GEV family, which all result in closed-form expressions \citep{FosgMcFaBier13}.
+A large part of the RUM literature assumes the coefficients $\boldsymbol{\beta}$ to be independent of the customers’ attributes $\boldsymbol{\theta}$ and is based on additive error terms $\varepsilon_c$ defined as independent and identically distributed (i.i.d.) type I extreme value (or Gumbel) random variables.
+These assumptions result in the MMNL model that has the nice property that it can approximate any RUM model (including the GEV family) with arbitrary precision \citep{McFadden_Train_2000}.
+The probability of capturing the demand of a customer with attributes $\boldsymbol{\theta}$ is then given by the following expression:

-\citet{McFadden_Train_2000} proved that, under mild regularity conditions, any RUM model can be approximated with arbitrary precision by a MMNL model.
-This approximation property widely motivates the application of the MMNL model, although its estimation can be challenging and is still an active research topic \citep{Bansal_Krueger_2020}.